Eddington-Residents-Association/website/docs/handbook.md

 exists in Eddington, nor can residents use the [dispensary in Girton](https://www.huntingdonroadsurgery.co.uk/girton-dispensary) run by Huntingdon Road Surgery.
 The nearest pharmacy is on [Histon Road](https://rowlandspharmacy.co.uk/).
 Plans for a local pharmacy seem contingent on there being a doctor's surgery here first, at which point Sainsbury's have indicated they may add one in-store.

 [The Health Centre](#heath-centre){:name='health-centre'}
-is at at the south end of Eddington Avenue ([map](https://www.google.com/maps/@52.2170912,0.0882417,3a,42.9y,275.96h,96.26t/data=!3m6!1e1!3m4!1s3aYXVcbz4yZbBBHY_OlrTQ!2e0!7i16384!8i8192?entry=ttu)), near Sainsbury's car park entrance.
+is at the south end of Eddington Avenue ([map](https://www.google.com/maps/@52.2170912,0.0882417,3a,42.9y,275.96h,96.26t/data=!3m6!1e1!3m4!1s3aYXVcbz4yZbBBHY_OlrTQ!2e0!7i16384!8i8192?entry=ttu)), near Sainsbury's car park entrance.
 The unit is empty and its interior unfinished.
 Negotiations with the NHS to find an occupant have been very slow.
 In early 2024 Portal said a proposal was being considered for a multi-use health facility - which means not exclusively a doctor's office but with GP provision among other health services.
 The proposal targeted an opening in mid 2025, we are told.

 [Sports Fields and Cricket Pitch](){:name='sports'}